0xSultan/0xSultan.github.io/_posts/DFIR/2025-06-19-Exfiltrate-Without-Borders.md

 2. The key and the hostname of the primary machine are entered manually in the secondary machine.
 3. The application resolves hostnames and uses the key to perform a handshake.

-# Runtime Behavior and Artifacts
+# Runtime Behavior & Artifacts

 When MWB is enabled in PowerToys, the mwb main process `PowerToys.MouseWithoutBorders.exe` is launched, which subsequently spawns `PowerToys.MouseWithoutBordersHelper.exe` to handle clipboard tasks: